-Any stockholder who desires to submit a proposal for presentation at the 2008 Annual Meeting of Stockholders and wishes to have such proposal (a "Rule 14a-8 Proposal") included in our proxy materials, must submit the Rule 14a-8 Proposal to us at our principal executive offices no later than December 7, 2007, unless we notify the stockholder otherwise.
-Only those Rule 14a-8 Proposals that are timely received by our Corporate Secretary and proper for stockholder action (and otherwise proper) will be included in our proxy materials.
+Any stockholder who desires to submit a proposal for presentation at our 2009 Annual Meeting of Stockholders and wishes to have such proposal included in our proxy materials, must submit the proposal to us at our principal executive offices no later than December 23, 2008, unless we notify the stockholder otherwise.
+Only those proposals that are timely received by our Corporate Secretary and proper for stockholder action (and otherwise proper) will be included in our proxy materials.